 Instructions

-• Tear up a few mint leaves and add them to each glass.
+- Tear up a few mint leaves and add them to each glass.
 Pour over elderflower syrup.
 Top with plenty of ice.
-Add Prosecco and mineral water.
-Top each glass with more mint and lime slices.
-Serve with straws.
+Divide Prosecco and mineral water equally between two glasses.

 everyone loves this, it’s so refreshing!